In the 2021-2027 programming period, we will allocate our budget through open calls for project proposals.

 How do calls work?

 For each call, we publish:

-- Terms of reference that lay out the specific criteria we are looking for;
+- Terms of reference, which set out the specific criteria we are looking for;

 - And an opening and closing date for the call.

-Outside of these dates you cannot apply for funding.
+Outside of these dates it is not possible to apply for funding.